-The Shangri-La brand runs deep in many travellers’ blood, particular those of us of Asian descent.
-Our stay at its Taipei property brought back happy memories.
-Perhaps it was the dim sum at its Shang Palace restaurant, or the grand, marbled atrium, or our beautiful Horizon Club Premier Room with breathtaking views.
+The Shangri-La brand runs deep in many travellers’ blood, particularly those of us of Asian descent.
+Our stay at the Shangri-La Far Eastern Plaza Taipei brought back happy memories.
+Perhaps it was the dim sum at its Shang Palace restaurant or the grand, marbled atrium, or our beautiful Horizon Club Premier Room with breathtaking views.
 In any case, this hotel is a distinctive and wonderful example of Shangri-La’s traditional approach to luxury hospitality.

 If there is such a thing as a modern Grande Dame, this would be it.
-The hotel is approaching 25 years of doing business and its experience shows; from the crisp eye-catching red uniforms of the bell men, to the high level of polite and personal service offered by the hotel’s team.
+The Shangri-La Far Eastern Plaza Taipei is approaching 25 years of doing business and its experience shows; from the crisp eye-catching red uniforms of the bellmen to the high level of polite and personal service offered by the hotel’s team.

 Aesthetically, the overall design is classic, verging on dated in parts – primarily because of its age, although a recent US$50 million upgrade to the property has added a contemporary dimension to the hotel.

-The biggest selling point for the hotel is the view.
+We won’t blame you if you don’t leave the property.
+We struggled.
+Because the biggest selling point for the Shangri-La Far Eastern Plaza is the view.
 From morning to night, the stunning vista of the city and iconic Taipei 101 skyscraper accompanied us from our suite, the Horizon Club and the rooftop pool.
 A hot tip is to watch the sunset from the Marco Polo lounge; it’s simply spellbinding.